Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

 The deeper you go into your own experiences, the more benefit you’ll reap from a journal.

-Journaling is best when done alone, in a good environment, some relaxing music, and no time restriction.
+Journaling is best when done alone, in a quiet place with some relaxing music, and no time restriction.

-If you want to capture a little piece of the different cultures from your travels, invite fellow travellers to contribute towards your journal by giving them one page each.
+If you want to capture more of the different cultures you experienced on your travels, invite fellow travellers to contribute towards your journal by giving them one page each.

-Start writing your journal today and have fun expressing yourself, developing, and writing!
+Start writing your journal today and have fun expressing yourself, developing, and of course, writing.